simonsteve/Coursera-Data-Science/README.md

-# Coursera-Data-Science Pyhon for data science
+# These uploaded files are assigments and lab exercise for Data-Science-Python for data science Course